-There will be people out there that say you can’t cook rack of lamb in the crockpot.
+There will be people out there that say you can't cook rack of lamb in the crockpot.
 Well, they need to try this recipe!
-This has to be one of my favourite crockpot lamb recipes.
-This NZ rack of lamb recipe is worthy of a dinner party.
+This has become one of the most popular crockpot lamb recipes on our website and is worthy of a dinner party.

 - 2 lamb racks

-- 1 tablespoon of tomato sauce or relish (again, anything tomatoey you need to use up in the fridge)
+- 1 tbsp of tomato sauce or relish again, anything tomatoey you need to use up in the fridge

 - Lemon zest from the left over middle part of your lemon

-- 1 tablespoon lemon juice (from your leftover lemon after the cheeks have been cut off)
+- 1 tbsp lemon juice from your leftover lemon after the cheeks have been cut off

 - 1 tsp sweet chilli sauce